magnusviri/dockerfiles/jamfpro/README.md

 # Jamf Pro docker-compose

-Docker Compose file to get Jamf Pro running with minimal effort.
+Docker Compose file to get [Jamf Pro](https://www.jamf.com/) running in a container.

 FYI: Jamf Pro is not free and is not included in this repository.
 You must purchase it before this will work.
 Instructions for downloading it are below.